 List your volunteer experience in your experience section if it’s highly relevant to the job you’re applying for.

 Volunteer experience is similar to work experience because both require you to apply for the position and then have someone train you and evaluate your performance.
-Even the meeting new people and building skills part are functionally the same, which makes volunteering a great opportunity to prepare for paid work.
+Even meeting new people and building skills are functionally the same, which makes volunteering a great opportunity to prepare for paid work.

-You can make your volunteer experience stand out on a resume by using action verbs to start off each bullet point and including hard numbers to quantify your notable achievements.
+You can make your volunteer experience stand out on a resume by using action verbs to start each bullet point and including hard numbers to quantify your notable achievements.

 Action verbs help to deliver the desired impact to your physical actions while quantifying your achievements using numbers conveys to the hiring managers how much workload you can handle.
 Using numbers also emphasizes how you’ve positively influenced the organization, and thus shows how much you’d be able to contribute to their respective organizations.